Ronna McDaniel to Newsmax: GOP Candidates Driven to Succeed in 2022 Midterms

 While Democrats like Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., hammer out an agreement that vaguely addresses healthcare, climate change, and corporate taxes — for roughly $740 billion — the Republicans have been working diligently to put this country back on the right track, says Ronna McDaniel, the Republican National Committee chair.

-While appearing on "The Chris Salcedo Show" Thursday, McDaniel reiterated how there has been no complacency among the Republican candidates in the House, Senate and gubernatorial races.
+While appearing on "The Chris Salcedo Show" on Thursday, McDaniel reiterated how there has been no complacency among the Republican candidates in the House, Senate, and gubernatorial races.

 There's simply too much at stake to assume victory.